 Students needing adult education work on a single skill will be offered admission to the University of Maine at Augusta.
 Applicants who need two or more adult education classes are not offered admission and will be referred to their local adult education program.
 The University will encourage these students to retake our placement tests after completing their adult education work.

-There are plenty of ways of learn more:
+There are plenty of ways to learn more:

 - Follow a link on the left for additional application details based on your applicant category

 - Call 1-877-UMA-1234 (for Augusta) or 207-262-7800 (for Bangor) to schedule a meeting with an admission counselor and/or a campus tour.

 - Office Hours can be found on the Visiting UMA Campus page.

 - Have another question?
 Contact us!